SuitedCoder/SuitedCoder/README.txt

 this is like my profile page i think?

-what project i contribute to:
+what github repo i contribute to:
  - horanghill
  - tritium